 One of the biggest causes of bankruptcy is medical debt.
 The sad part is, the majority of people that are forced into bankruptcy had health insurance.
 Like credit card debt, unpaid medical bills are considered as “unsecured debt” and can be discharged during bankruptcy.
-However, bankruptcy is not the only option.
-Here are a few other strategies for dealing with medical debt.
+However, medical debt bankruptcy is not the only option.
+Here are a few other strategies for dealing with medical debt:

 Talk to the Hospital

 Unlike other debt collectors, many hospitals and medical providers will work with you on a payment plan if you’re faced with steep medical bills and can’t pay them all at once.
 Create a monthly budget and work out how much you will be able to pay per month.
 Discuss this with your hospital’s financial department.

 Many hospitals will not charge interest for the first year and will not send your medical bill to collections if you have a set payment plan.
 They may also give you a discount if you do not have insurance.
 Never underestimate the power of a phone call.

 If your debt is largely in part because of your insurance denying coverage, you can appeal their decision.
 This is difficult and may require the help of a medical bill attorney.
 If they still deny, you may be stuck with legal bills in addition to your medical bills.

 Medical Bankruptcy Options